RMITLibrary/easy_cite/markdown/ieee.md

 ###### start-subtype-content

 The IEEE Referencing Style requires the abbreviation of journal titles in a reference.
-Use the <a href="https://cassi.cas.org/">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) to locate the correct abbreviation, or refer to the 'Common Abbreviations of Words in References' found on pp.21-24 of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf#page=21">IEEE Reference Guide</a> (opens in a new tab).
+Use the <a href="https://cassi.cas.org/" target="_blank">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) to locate the correct abbreviation, or refer to the 'Common Abbreviations of Words in References' found on pp.21-24 of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf#page=21" target="_blank">IEEE Reference Guide</a> (opens in a new tab).

-For example, the official title abbreviation for the International Journal of Advanced Materials Research, as cross-checked in <a href="https://cassi.cas.org/">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) is Int.
+For example, the official title abbreviation for the International Journal of Advanced Materials Research, as cross-checked in <a href="https://cassi.cas.org/" target="_blank">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) is Int.
 J. Adv.
 Mater.
 Res.

 Other examples include: